What is Physical Abuse?

 Physical abuse is an act of violence or force that causes bodily harm to someone else, typically in the form of physical discomfort, impairment, injury or pain.
 A person does not have to show signs of an injury or bruises to have experienced physical abuse.

 Spotting the Signs of Physical Abuse

 - Unusual pattern of injury; repeated trips to Accident and Emergency.

-While these signs of physical abuse may seem obvious, most victims may try to cover them up so as to hide the abuse due to fear of further abuse or shame about the abuse.
-While physical violence is never okay, and physical abuse is never the fault of the victim, many victims feel the abuse is their fault.
+While these signs of physical abuse may seem obvious, most victims may try to cover them up so as to hide the abuse due to fear of further abuse or shame about the abuse (particularly in instances of domestic abuse).

 While the above signs of physical abuse are visible, other signs of physical abuse may be more subtle.
 These may include: